Are your COVID-19 government benefits coming to end? We have the information you need to prepare.

 Most people will need to borrow money at one time or another, even if they have a steady income.
 Unexpected medical, moving, or emergency expenses, for example, can all require you to come up with money that you don’t have.
 There will be times when you won’t be able to say no to a loan, even if it costs you a high-interest rate or collateral.
 However, you have some flexibility in the type of loan you choose.
 No matter your situation, there are certain loans that you should steer clear of as much as possible.

-What Makes a Loan Bad?
+What Makes A Loan Risky?

 All loans will cost you something, whether it’s interest, fees, or other specific factors based on your contract.
 Here are a few things to consider when evaluating a loan:

-High-Interest Rates: Depending on the lender and your financial situation, interest rates can be reasonable or astronomical.
+Depending on the lender and your financial situation, interest rates can be reasonable or astronomical.
 Interest is more than just a certain percentage of the money borrowed each month – to evaluate it properly, it’s important to calculate how much interest you’ll be paying over the course of your loan’s term.
 Additionally, you’ll want to assess your APR, or annual percentage rate, which is often higher than the interest rate.
 APRs include other fees determined by your lenders, like broker and closing fees.

-High and/or Hidden Fees: Many lenders and brokers have high annual fees, and they are not always obvious when you first look at an agreement.
+Many lenders and brokers have high annual fees, and they are not always obvious when you first look at an agreement.
 Calculate the impact of a loan’s fees into your monthly payments to assess whether or not it’s worth it.

 A common fee added by lenders is the loan origination fee.
 Find out how much loan origination fees can add to your cost.

-Extremely Short Repayment Terms: The shorter the term, the less time you have to pay back your loan.
+The shorter the term, the less time you have to pay back your loan.
 When deciding on a loan, make sure you assess your monthly costs if the term is short.
 The last thing you want is to take out another loan to cover the cost of the first if your repayment period is too short.
 This traps you in a debt loan cycle, so it’s worth giving yourself extra space in your loan term.

-Loans with High Risk: Many lenders will try to minimize their risk in lending to you, especially if you have poor credit.
+Many lenders will try to minimize their risk in lending to you, especially if you have poor credit.
 One way lenders minimize risk is by requiring collateral on their loan.
 Make sure you’re confident in your ability to make your loan payments before agreeing to a loan contract that requires collateral.
 You risk losing your collateral, like your home or car, if you cannot repay the loan.

 Check out the drawbacks of getting a cosigner for a loan.